In October 2009 I was struck by a simple idea: What would happen if I went for an entire month without eating any

 We took turns hosting small dinner parties, and shared our stories and experiences.
 It brought us closer together.
 Funny how real food does that.

 In 2010, I decided to try it again, in a bigger way.
 I had started Eating Rules just a few months before, and I reached out to my fellow foodies, bloggers, and friends, and issued the challenge again.
 By the end of October, 415 people took the pledge and got this movement really started.
-We’ve grown each year since then — by now, more than 30,000 people have joined in.
+Years later, more than 30,000 people have joined in.

 Together, let’s see how many people we can get to eat no processed foods whatsoever during the month of October.